 If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the end.

-There are a couple things you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple things you’ll need to consider when purchasing a whole-home humidifier.

 - Size—The size and capacity of a humidifier is based on gallons per day of operation.
-One way to determine what size you should get is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you review your options.
+One way to decide what size you should get is to take your total floor area and multiply it by the height of the ceiling.
+This will help determine how many gallons per hour is needed and be a guide as you consider your options.

-- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
-There are several models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+There are several models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 Every home and family is different.
 Our professionals at D.A.
-Bennett Service Experts Heating & Air Conditioning can offer you a home health report to help you select which humidifier is appropriate for your home.
-And our assessment will confirm you are getting the best solution to fit your existing HVAC system.
-We want to make sure you can rest comfortably during the colder weather and that you have the support you need to maintain proper indoor air quality.
+Bennett Service Experts can offer you a home health report to help you determine which humidifier is appropriate for your home.
+And our assessment will confirm you are getting the best solution to fit your current HVAC system.
+We want to make sure you can rest comfortably during the cooler season and that you have the support you need to maintain proper indoor air quality.
 You can reach us at 518-205-3324 or visit our online scheduler to make an appointment.